Louis (Lou) Dawson Profile – Medium Length

 In 2005 Lou was inducted into the Colorado Ski & Snowboard Hall of Fame.

 Lou’s writing is soulful, insightful, and at times controversial.
 While much of his work is basic exposition of mountain routes and equipment, he’s also known in the backcountry skiing community for his history and opinion writing.
-Beginning in 1999, he wrote an opinion column and numerous feature articles for Couloir Magazine until it folded in 2007.
+Beginning in 1999, he wrote an opinion column and numerous feature articles for Couloir magazine until it folded in 2007.
 He was also the magazine’s webmaster for many years.

 In 1998 Dawson established WildSnow.com, the first backcountry skiing dedicated website in the world.
 He wrote and edited for the website from that date onward, eventually producing more than 4,000 substantive blog posts that became go-to content for both recreational backcountry skiers and the industry folks who marketed to them.